akashdeshpande/100-days-of-code/log.md

 **Thoughts** Today was good, grid is easy to understand but iy is difficult to remember everything.

+### Day 16: September 7, Wednesday

+**Today's Progress**: Worked on a codepen that changes theme (dark/light) mode with a click

+**Thoughts** I think it worked out really well, I didn't know CSS has variables, I made variables in JS.
+I am hopeful for the future.

+### Day 17: September 8, Thursday

+**Today's Progress**: Completed 100% of CSS Grid from freecodecamp.org

+**Thoughts** Grid is a bit difficult to pick up on.
+But I successfully completed the tutorial.
+I may need to read docs on it again.

 ##### (example to copy from later)
 ### Day x: Month 00, Day